 At Twin Cities Pain Clinic, we continually strive to pursue the most advanced treatments for patients with chronic pain.

-Spinal Cord Stimulation has been an increasingly popular and effective drug-free alternative.
-Today we are going to review and answer some of our most frequently asked SCS questions!
+Spinal Cord Stimulation (SCS) has been an increasingly popular and effective drug-free alternative for pain management.
+But have you ever wondered what a spinal cord stimulator is, or how it works?
+Today we are going to review and answer some of the most frequently asked SCS questions!

 - How do I know if spinal cord stimulation (SCS) will work for me?

 - What does spinal cord stimulation feel like?

 - Will spinal cord stimulation therapy completely eliminate my chronic pain?

 - Will spinal cord stimulation eliminate other sources of pain?